Beneficial Interest Company Transfer Structure Explained

 Do mortgage lenders approve BICT?

-The short answer is no. However, unless their mortgage terms specifically preclude the transfer of beneficial ownership there is little they can do to
+The short answer is no. However, unless their mortgage terms specifically preclude the transfer of beneficial ownership there is little they can do to prevent its use.

 In June 2016 Mark Alexander (founder of Property118) won a representative action case in the Court of Appeal which provides useful case law on this point.
 A crucial element of the case established whether mortgage lenders can call in loans if the borrower is not in default.
 The Court of Appeal ruled they CANNOT.